Darkatom/Lua_Tetris-co/README.md

 Known Bugs
 -----------------------------------------------------
-Sometimes it can happen that after lvl 4 the chain of pieces can suddenly stop, but the game does not crash.
+Sometimes after reaching lvl 4 the chain of pieces may suddenly stop, but the game does not crash.